 Andrew Delatolla is a researcher at the London School of Economics and Political Science in the department of International Relations.

-His research interests include the history of the modern state in the Middle East, the politics of identity – gender politics and religion and politics, the Middle East and globalization, 19th century international relations, development and state-building, historical sociology, critical and postcolonial theory.
+His research interests include the political history of the Middle East, the politics of identity – gender politics and religion and politics, 19th century international relations, development and state-building, historical sociology, critical and postcolonial theory, conflict studies.

 ‘War and State Formation in Lebanon: Can Tilly be applied to the developing world?’ in Third World Quarterly, 32.2, 2016.

 ‘Gender and Diversity in the IR Curriculum: Why Should We Care?’
 The Disorder of Things, April 20, 2017.

 ‘Re-orienting Western Notions of the State: From the Ottoman Empire to the Present’ LSE Middle East Centre Blog, March 10, 2017.

 ‘Distortions by Andrew Delatolla ’ PoL ArT Blog, September 20, 2016.

 ‘Book Review: Popular Politics in the Making of the Modern Middle East ’ on LSE Middle East Centre Blog, Nov.
 11, 2016.

 ‘Book Review: Saudi Arabia in Transition’ on LSE Middle East Centre Blog, Aug.
 06, 2015.